-AWLA’s Community Cat Program provides free spay/neuter surgery for community cats located in Arlington County and Falls Church City, and supports their caretakers by supplying humane traps, food, vaccinations, and training.
+AWLA’s Community Cat Program provides free spay/neuter surgery for community cats located in Arlington County and Falls Church City, Virginia and supports their caretakers by supplying humane traps, food, vaccinations, and training.
 Please do not trap any cats before contacting AWLA.

 If you are a community cat caretaker or member of the public in need of assistance with community cats, please fill out the form below.

 For more information about Community Cats, please visit our friends at Alley Cat Allies